-How to Deal with Limits on Negative Keywords in Google Ads?
+How to deal with limits on negative keywords in Google Ads

 While close variant matches increase the number of negative keywords heavily, there are some smart solutions that can help you keep it below the limits and save a larger portion of your ad spending.